911 Basics: Responding to a Heart Attack

 Heart disease is the leading killer in the U.S. Knowing the warning signs of a heart

-make the right decisions and take the right steps when seconds count.
+right decisions and take the right steps when seconds count.

 Heart attack symptoms